Tangerine-Community/Tangerine-client-legacy/README.markdown

  - npm listen turns on the changes listener and compiles coffeescript files.
  - npm build:apk will generate a debug APK.

+# Tangerine API

+Tangerine.progress is an object that contains status of the application: index, currentView, etc.

 ----

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.